About NSPRA

 Become a Member

 NSPRA is proud to announce the new School Communicator of the Year Award, in partnership with Finalsite, to honor one outstanding individual from the school public relations profession.
-The first SCOY award will be given at the 2024 NSPRA Seminar in Seattle.
+The first SCOY award will be given at the 2024 NSPRA Seminar in Seattle/Bellevue.

 This program is designed to recognize the outstanding leadership and contributions of active, front-line school communicators who work full-time in school districts or education service agencies.
 It is not designed to be a recognition of service at retirement.
 Current members of the NSPRA executive board are ineligible to receive this award.